notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/deploying.md

 - It uses all the component’s we’ve seen before: EC2, ASG, ELB, RDS, etc...
 - But it’s all in one view that’s easy to make sense of!
 - We still have full control over the configuration of all the components, but it is all within Beanstalk
-- **Beanstalk = Platform as a Service (PaaS)** because we just worry about our code
+- **Beanstalk from a cloud perspective is a Platform as a Service (PaaS)** because we just worry about our code
 - Beanstalk is free but you pay for the underlying instances
-- Managed service
+- Managed service, that means
-  - EC2 Instance configuration / OS is handled by Beanstalk
+  - All the EC2 Instance configuration / OS will be handled by Beanstalk
-  - Deployment strategy is configurable but performed by Elastic Beanstalk
+  - Deployment strategy is configurable but again the deployment itself is performed by Elastic Beanstalk
-  - Capacity provisioning are done by beanstalk
+  - Capacity provisioning are done by Beanstalk
-  - Load balancing & auto-scaling are done by beanstalk
+  - Load balancing & auto-scaling are done by Beanstalk
-  - Application health-monitoring & responsiveness
+  - Application health-monitoring & responsiveness is included in the Beanstalk dashboard
 - **Just the application code is the responsibility of the developer**
-- Three architecture models:
+- Three architecture models with Elastic Beanstalk:
-  - Single Instance deployment: good for development environment
+  - **Single Instance deployment:** good for development environment
-  - LB + ASG: great for production or pre-production web applications
+  - **LB + ASG:** great for pre-production or production web applications
-  - ASG only: great for non-web apps in production (workers, etc..)
+  - **ASG only as a standalone:** great for non-web apps in production (workers, etc..)

-- Support for many platforms:
+- **Support for many platforms:** (No need to know for the exam)
   - Go
   - Java SE
   - Java with Tomcat